liangzhangleon/CarND-BehavioralCloning-P3/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-My model is derived from the model of the autonomous vechicle team in Nvidia.
+My model is derived from the model of the autonomous vehicle team in Nvidia.

 The input data is normalized in the model using a Keras lambda layer (model.py line 45), which is followed by a cropping layer.